petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/validations/expression-builder-validations-reference.md

 ## Validation Examples

 The following validations are common examples.
-To use them, replace `fieldName` with the name of the fields you want to validate.
+To use them, replace `fieldName` with the name of the field to validate.

 ### Name Validation (with Text)